vertexproject/synapse/docs/synapse/glossary.rst

 Within Synapse, a form is the definition of an object in the Synapse data model.
 A form acts as a "template" that specifies how to create an object (:ref:`gloss-node`) within a Cortex.
 A form consists of (at minimum) a :ref:`gloss-prop-primary` and its associated :ref:`gloss-type`.
 Depending on the form, it may also have various secondary properties with associated types.

-See the :ref:`data-form` section in :ref:`data-model-terms` for additional detail.
+See the :ref:`data-form` section in the :ref:`data-model-terms` document for additional detail.

 .. _gloss-form-comp: